 Thesis, Non-Thesis Options.
 Students in the sociology program may select the thesis option or non-thesis option.
 The thesis option is strongly recommended for students who plan to continue their graduate studies by applying to a doctoral program.
 Students choosing the thesis plan in sociology are required to take 30 hours of coursework (including two required courses in theory and two in methods) plus 6 hours of thesis credit.
 They are also required to complete a thesis that is acceptable to the student’s departmental thesis committee and demonstrate proficiency in a computer language.
 Students may petition the Graduate Committee to substitute another organized course from within the department for one of the required theory and/or methods courses.
 Students choosing the non-thesis plan are required to take 36 hours of coursework (including one course in theory, two courses in methods, and 3 hours of SOC 5331).
 They are also required to complete a paper on a topic related to their professional interests that is acceptable to the student’s departmental committee.

 Assessment.
 In the sociology program, a final examination is required.
 The final examination in the thesis plan involves at least one of the various areas in sociology listed above.
+Students may present at two conferences in lieu of taking the final exam.
 In the non-thesis plan the examination includes coursework taken, work experience outside the department, and the topic of the formal paper.

 Thesis Option.
 Students in the anthropology program are strongly encouraged to write a thesis, particularly if they plan to continue their studies in a doctoral program.
 Students choosing this option are required to take 30 hours of coursework (including 12 core hours and 18 elective hours) plus 6 hours of thesis credit.
 The thesis is based on original research done in consultation with the thesis advisor.
 Students must submit a thesis prospectus prior to initiating their research and must defend the completed thesis to the department before the thesis may be submitted to the Graduate School.